shining0611armor/Implementing-4-bit-two-s-complement-arithmetic-using-McCulloch-Pitts-neurons/README.md

 ### Network Theory Implementation

-The neuron models based on XOR and OR along with their weights can be seen in Figures \ref{h3} and \ref{h2}.
+The neuron models based on XOR and OR along with their weights can be seen in Figures 2, 3.

 |<img src="images/xor_gate.PNG" alt="MP Neuron-Based XOR Implementation" style="width:  100 %;" class="center">|<img src="images/or_gate.PNG" alt="MP Neuron-Based OR Implementation" style="width:  100 %;" class="center">|